Introduction: Age and Enhance a Replica Flintlock Pistol

 Step 4: Dirty It Up!

 To make the gun look suitably well-used (and to hide the defects in my workmanship!)
-I bashed the wood all over with a screwdriver to give it plenty of dents, then polished it with brown furniture wax.
+I bashed the wood all over with a screwdriver to give it plenty of dents, use a soldering iron to add some burns and symbols, then polished it all over with brown furniture wax.
 Finally I reassembled the metal parts.
 I had to cut down the screw which holds the barrel in place since it no longer passes through the ramrod.
 I also replaced the trigger-guard screws with brass ones, and drilled countersinks into the guard itself so the screw heads no longer scrape my fingers.
 I'm pleased with the result; it's more detailed and looks a lot more like a sea service pistol -the kind of pistol a pirate might actually have carried, rather than an overpriced toy!